Delboy/Fruit-Hunter/README.md

 ![Main Menu](readme-assets/images/main_menu.png)

 ### How to play page
 - The how to play page shows the user the rules of the game.
 Hitting enter cycles through each point.

 ![How to play](readme-assets/images/how_to_play.gif)

 ### Fruits collected page
+- Everytime the user collects a fruit when playing, the fruit will be added to their information in google sheets.
 - The fruits collected page will display a list of all the fruits the user has collected, if any, and informs the user how many more fruits they have yet to find.

 ![Fruits Collected](readme-assets/images/fruits_collected.png)